 For many organizations, digital transformation in e-commerce can be a challenge, since it might involve complete overhaul of legacy systems that have been working for decades.
 To convince your executive team that an investment in change is necessary, you need to start by working out the potential ROI of a revamp.
 You can use a ROI calculator to do this, or even work out the costs more abstractly.

 Here’s our template for overcoming internal resistance to get you started.

 If it’s not broken, don’t fix it – right?
 Most business leaders today don’t think so.
 Across all sectors, organizations have felt the impact of a pandemic, followed by political and socio-economic instabilities.
 An investment in digital transformation is also an investment into future-proofing your business.
 The more agile your strategy, the better your chances for sustaining growth through all kinds of disruption.

 Your e-commerce platform can make all the difference.

-Here’s how this manufacturer reduced TCO by 32% with Sana Commerce.
+Here’s how this manufacturer saved their sales teams an estimated 100 hours with Sana Commerce.